 13. Use Flour Sack Towels

 You can save yourself quite a bit of money by switching from paper towels to flour sack towels.
 They’re great for drying dishes because they don’t leave any lint behind.
 Flour sack towels also hold up well to repeated launderings and they dry really fast.
-(Just make sure you don’t use fabric softener when you wash them, or it will affect their absorbency.)
+(Just make sure you don’t use any or your homemade fabric softener when you wash them, or it will affect their absorbency.)

 14. Use Wax On Your Air Vents